Deadlines & Application Review

 Applications are accepted starting in September through the SOPHAS online common application (www.sophas.org) for the following Fall term.

 - General Deadline: Priority deadline for applications is on or before February 1.
 However, the MPH program has a rolling admission policy.
 Rolling admission means that verified applications will be reviewed on an ongoing basis.
-Our rolling admission policy encourages early submission of applications.
-Verified applications that arrive after February 1 will be considered on a case-by-case basis, if there is space available.
+Our rolling admission policy encourages early submission of applications, but applicants can submit through April 15.

 - Application Review: Once SOPHAS has verified your application, it will be forwarded to the Admission Committee.
 Applications will be reviewed on a rolling basis as they are verified. provide decisions no later than April 1.
 The Admission Committee reviews applications and make decisions on a rolling basis after April 1.

-Applications are now completed online through the SOPHAS system (available starting in September).
+Applications are now completed online through the SOPHAS system (available starting in late August).

 Financing your Degree

 Limited funding opportunities are available for qualified students once they have accepted the offer of admission.
 If students are planning to apply for federal loans, we recommend completing the Free Application for Federal Student Aid (FAFSA) using Penn's institutional code #003378.

 The Association of Schools and Programs of Public Health (ASPPH) offers a resource for financing your degree: http://www.aspph.org/study/financing-your-degree/.